 A final grade submitted to the Registrar cannot be changed by a faculty member, or anyone else, to reflect a re-evaluation of the student's examination answers or other work.
 If, however, an arithmetic or transmitting error is discovered, the error will be corrected.
-No change of grade takes effect without the approval of the Vice Dean.
-Requests to have such errors corrected must be made by the instructor, and the Vice Dean's decision communicated to the Registrar before the end of the semester immediately following the semester or summer session in which the error was made.
+No change of grade takes effect without the approval of the Associate Dean or Dean.
+Requests to have such errors corrected must be made by the instructor, and the Associate Dean's or Dean's decision communicated to the Registrar before the end of the semester immediately following the semester or summer session in which the error was made.